Keyri-Co/keyriAPEX.js/README.md

 // 3.)
 Instantiate the class
 //
-const webApex = new WebAPEX(ApexSocketURL, KeyriURL, targetElement);
+const webApex = new WebAPEX(ApexSocketURL, KeyriURL, TargetElement);

 // 4.)
 Start a connection
 //